apache/rocketmq-site/_docs/06-best-practice-pull-request.md

     git checkout -b ROCKETMQ-xxxx #xxxx typically is a JIRA ticket number

-_To guarantee code quality of the master branch, all but minor changes should go through pull requests reviewed by peer committers._
+_To ensure the code quality of the master branch, all but minor changes should go through pull requests reviewed by peer committers._

 # Do some work on the branch

     git commit -a -m "doing some work" git push origin ROCKETMQ-xxxx # notice pushing to **origin** not **apache**

-Once you are ready to commit to the apache remote you can merge and push them directly or better yet create a PR.
+Once you are ready to commit to the apache remote you can merge and push them directly, otherwise always create a PR.

 # How to create a PR (committers)